cr105ph1nx/QuizApp-Bac/README.md

 # Quiz App for Baccaleaurate Students
-This an Android Studio made mobile application created to help Algerian baccaleaurate students learn some of the material in History, Geography and Biology.
+This an Android Studio made mobile application created to help Algerian baccaleaurate students learn some of the material in History and Biology.

 ## Installation
 Clone this repository and import into **Android Studio**